oyzar/SystemutviklerskolenStrategyPattern/ASSIGNMENTS.md

 Output to console:

-	Format: [Product name] - Recommender: [the type of the IProductRecommender]
+	Format: [Product name], Recommender: [the type of the IProductRecommender]
 	Example: Niva hand cream, Recommender: GenderProductRecommender